 The doctor will attach electrodes on your chest to identify where the heart problem lies.
 She will make a small incision on your neck, groin or arm.
 A catheter is inserted into this incision and guided deep into your chest with the help of a chest X-ray.
 Minor electrical waves are sent through the catheter to shock and scar or destroy the damaged heart tissue that’s causing the arrhythmia.

-The same procedure can be done using cryoablation, where extremely cold fluids are used to treat the condition.
+The same procedure can be done using cryoablation by our Heart Doctor in Tysons Corner, where extremely cold fluids are used to treat the condition.

 This technique is usually provided after major surgery to strengthen the heart.
 It is a 4-step process.
 Our cardiologist will conduct a variety of cardiac monitoring assessments, like the stress test, ECG, Echo, and more, to check your health function.
 Then, they will prescribe exercises and physical therapy to help you heal.
 Medications may also be given.